sotoplatero/apologify/src/content/articles/write-apology-letter-friend-last-minute-cancellation/index.md

 ## Common Mistakes to Avoid When Apologizing

-When writing your apology letter, it’s crucial to avoid common pitfalls that can diminish the sincerity of your message.
+When writing your apology letter, it's crucial to avoid common pitfalls that can diminish the sincerity of your message.

 ### Using Conditional Language

-**Explanation:** Phrases like “If I hurt you” can come across as insincere and fail to take full responsibility for your actions.
+**Explanation:** Phrases like "If I hurt you" can come across as insincere and fail to take full responsibility for your actions.

 **How to Avoid It:** Use firm statements like "I know I hurt you" to acknowledge the impact of your cancellation.